Strongman Atlas Stone Technique: Improving Lift Efficiency

 3) The Lap Position

-The lap is the reset point.
+The lap is your reset point.

 • Sit upright

-• Prepare for explosive hip extension
+• Prepare for an explosive hip extension

 4) The Load

-The final phase requires speed and commitment.
+The final phase takes speed and commitment.

-• Drive the hips forward aggressively
+• Drive your hips forward aggressively

 • Guide it onto the platform or over the bar